roovo/obsidian-card-board/README.md

 - **Date based**: looks like the main screenshot above.
-- **Tag based**: uses tags to define the columns (you need to include tags on your tasks for this to work).
+- **Tag based**: uses tags to define the columns (you need to include tags on your tasks or in front matter for this to work).

-Name and configure your board and you are good to go.
+Name and configure your boards and you are good to go.

 ## Cards
 Any task in your vault can appear as a card in a column on a board.
 In order to